 [2.0] WHO ARE PROCESS SERVERS

-Individual requirements to become a process server vary by each jurisdiction.
+Individual requirements to become a process server vary by jurisdiction.
 However, it is common that a process server not be a party or attorney involved in the case.
 Additionally, he or she must be 18 years or older.
 These are the basic rules that are part of the Federal Rules of Civil Procedure.
 In some federal cases, the court can order service be made by a United States marshal, United States deputy marshal, or a person who has been appointed by the court.
 In-state cases, it is common for the sheriff’s department to serve process on the defendant.
 Professional process servers are also commonly used for this task.

 Any individual can be a process server.
 The main job of the process server is to deliver documents to individuals.
 This leads process servers to be in close contact with lawyers and other legal services and would require the server themselves to know about the relevant fields of law since it is their job to furnish the documents while adhering to the state’s laws.